samud07/Rock-Paper-Scissor-API-using-Node.js/README.md

 ```

 # Game explaination
-1. When the game start, you will be asked choose to start a new game.
+1. When the game start, we will get a option to start a new game.
 Y -> continue,  n or any other answer -> exit the game.
-2. If you choose to continue, you will be prompt to pick a game mode: Player vs Computer / Computer vs Computer.
+2. If we select to continue, we will be prompt to pick a game mode: Player vs Computer / Computer vs Computer.

 #### Player vs Computer

-You will be asked to choose option from rock/paper/scissors.
+we will be asked to choose option from rock/paper/scissors.

-Once you've made your move, you'll see the result and asked to play the game again.
+Once we've made our move, we'll see the result and asked to play the game again.

 #### Computer vs Computer

-You'll see the result and asked to play the game again.
+we'll see the result and asked to play the game again.